What is a life insurance contestability period?

 Don’t lie on your life insurance application to get lower rates, betting you’ll live through the contestability period.
 It could hurt your claim.

 Does the insurance company have to honor the contract if you die during the contestability period?

-Life insurance companies can investigate ANY claim during the contestability period to make sure the policy was issued was based on accurate information.
-This insurance company is obligated to pay the death benefit if everything is correct.
+Life insurance companies can investigate ANY claim during the contestability period to make sure the policy was issued based on accurate information.
+This insurance company has an obligation to pay the death benefit if everything is correct.
 The insurer has to pay your claim even if you die an hour after the life insurance policy goes into effect.